gyulamad/autobuild/README.md

 *   **Make sure that all dependencies are installed correctly.** Check the error messages to identify missing dependencies and install them using the appropriate package manager or by downloading the source code and building it manually.
 *   **Check the command-line arguments to ensure that they are correct.** Verify that the input file or folder is specified correctly, the build mode is valid, and any additional libraries or include directories are specified correctly.
 *   **Enable verbose output using the `--verbose` or `-v` flag to get more detailed information about the compilation process.** This can help you identify the source of the problem.
-*   **Ensure that the `get-build.sh` script is executed from the project root directory.** The script relies on relative paths and may not work correctly if executed from a different directory.
+*   **Ensure that the `get-builder.sh` script is executed from the project root directory.** The script relies on relative paths and may not work correctly if executed from a different directory.
 *   **If you are using the `coverage` mode, make sure that you have installed `lcov` and `genhtml`.** These tools are required to generate the coverage report.
 *   **If you encounter errors related to missing include files, make sure that the include directories are specified correctly using the `--include-dirs` or `-I` flag.**